-Upon release, people discharged from prison can face stigma associated with a history of incarceration and discrimination from landlords and potential employers (Schetzer & StreetCare 2013).
-Prisoners applying for parole may experience difficulties securing appropriately located and affordable accommodation, leading to refusal of parole or breach of parole conditions and subsequent return to prison.
-Parole officers must approve accommodation conditions for the duration of parole and if the assigned accommodation (including temporary or supported accommodation) becomes unavailable, it puts these people in breach of their parole conditions (Schetzer & StreetCare 2013).
+Access to stable accommodation is critical for successful reintegration into the community and people exiting custody can be highly vulnerable to not having adequate and stable accommodation (AIC 2018).
+People discharged from prison can face stigma associated with a history of incarceration and discrimination from landlords and potential employers (Schetzer and StreetCare 2013).
+Prisoners applying for parole may experience difficulties securing appropriately located and affordable accommodation, leading to refusal of parole or breach of parole conditions and subsequent return to prison (Schetzer and StreetCare 2013).

-On June 30 2020 there were 41,060 prisoners in Australian prisons, a 5% decrease from 30 June 2019 and the first national decrease since 2011 (ABS 2020).
+On June 30 2021 there were 42,970 prisoners in Australian prisons, a 5% increase from 30 June 2020 (ABS 2021).
 More than half (54%) of prison dischargees expected to be homeless upon release, with 44% of prison dischargees planning to stay in short-term or emergency accommodation (AIHW 2019).
 Having stable accommodation helps people exiting prison to transition successfully into society and reduces the likelihood of reoffending.
-Currently, 46% of prison dischargees return to prison with a new sentence within two years (SCRGSP 2020a).
-With the cost of imprisonment at $113,000 per person per year, there are substantial cost savings associated with decreasing the rate of recidivism in Australia (SCRGSP 2020b).
+Currently, 45% of prison dischargees return to prison with a new sentence within two years (SCRGSP 2022a).

 People exiting institutions and care into homelessness are a national priority homelessness cohort identified in the National Housing and Homelessness Agreement which came into effect on 1 July 2018 (CFFR 2018) (see Policy section for more information).